maxoganian/SandThing/README.md

 This is a project to create a device that can create sand drawings on a flat surface, using 3D printed parts, powered by an Arduino.

+The concept is fairly simple: a cicular plate holds a thin layer of sand and a metal ball.
+Underneath the ball is a magnet chich can be moved via stepper motors that are controled by an Arduino board.
+The desired affect is to drag the ball across the sand, via the magnet beneath, creating a picture in the sand.

 Here's how it looks so far, 30 July, 2021:

 <img src="images/sandThing29July2021.jpg"></img>